fraunhoferfokus/mmecp-ui/README.md

 ## 4 Dev's ##

 With `npm install` your node.js dependencies like bower & grunt will be installed.
-In addition `bower install` will be executed automatically after that to load all necessary frontend libraries.
+After installing bower all necessary libaries can be installed with `bower install` if bower is installed globally or with `node_modules/bower/bin/bower install` in case of a local installation.

 With Grunt the javascript and stylesheet files and also your own files under `public/*` will be injected in the index.html.
 Therefore the dev-task was registered and can be executed with `grunt` or `grunt dev`.
 Two more tasks are: